 “It’s places like the Global Research Institute that help William & Mary be the place you come when you have an unsolvable problem, requiring data that has not been collected and research methods that have not yet been invented,” said William & Mary President Katherine A. Rowe during the recent Shark Tank competition.
 “When you meet their students, you see that the future of solving these problems is bright indeed.”

 We are asking you to help invest in their future.
 The Institute has a strong history of innovation and exploration, incubating powerful ideas and scaling the best of them.
 A gift to W&M’s Global Research Institute will help the Institute continue its historical 10-fold return in attracting investment by external partners, helping to seed new ideas, develop the next generation of leaders, and provide funding for the inevitable ups and downs of grant-funded work.
-To learn more about the Institute’s work, see a recent video below or reach out to the Institute Co-Directors Mike Tierney and Sue Peterson.
+To learn more about the Institute’s work, visit their website, view their recent video or contact them.